 Can I camp outdoors?

 Yes!
-We have an onsite camping facility, as well as one more across the river and in the middle of the jungle.
+We have an onsite camping facility, as well as another across the river and in the middle of the jungle.
 You can choose the camping option in the Booking Form.

 What can I get up to in my free time?